Hops: Other uses

-In addition to beer, hops are used in herbal teas and in soft drinks.
-These soft drinks include Julmust (a carbonated beverage similar to soda that is popular in Sweden during December), Malta (a Latin American soft drink) and kvass.
-Hops can be eaten; the young shoots of the bine are edible and can be cooked like asparagus.
+Hops are used in herbal teas, as well as soft drinks including julmust (a carbonated beverage similar to soda that is popular in Sweden during December), Malta (a Latin American soft drink), kvass and hop water.
+A dietary supplement extracted from hops, amarasate is marketed to suppress appetite.
+Additionally, both the young shoots and young flowers are edible and can be cooked like asparagus.

 Hops may be used in herbal medicine in a way similar to valerian, as a treatment for anxiety, restlessness, and insomnia.
 A pillow filled with hops is a popular folk remedy for sleeplessness, and animal research has shown a sedative effect.
 The relaxing effect of hops may be due, in part, to the specific degradation product from alpha acids, 2-methyl-3-buten-2-ol, as demonstrated from nighttime consumption of non-alcoholic beer.
 2-methyl-3-buten-2-ol is structurally similar to tert-amyl alcohol which was historically used as an anesthetic.
 Hops tend to be unstable when exposed to light or air and lose their potency after a few months' storage.

 Hops are of interest for hormone replacement therapy and are under basic research for potential relief of menstruation-related problems.